 It is important for mesothelioma caregivers to develop a network of helpers.
 Being proactive in finding people to help and assigning roles works much better than trying to find help in emergencies.

-Some tips to putting mesothelioma caregivers support teams into place include:
+Some tips for putting mesothelioma caregivers support teams into place include:

 - Making a list of family, friends, and neighbors who you think would be willing to help